 And they are low in calories and yet filling.

 The only type of fat I used when making these Thai-style mussels was coconut fat – coconut oil (for frying the vegetables) and coconut milk (for the broth).
-The more I read about this healthy fat, the more I am using it.
+I am using full-fat coconut milk but you can swap this for a light version.

 Going back to my gorgeous Scottish mussels – the one Incredibly Important thing about mussels is to make sure that you are not using dead or damaged mussels as these can make you seriously sick.